Project Manager vs Product Owner

-In order for the work to reach its goals, the project manager needs to look at the whole picture in order to get the project done correctly and on time.
+For the job to accomplish its objectives, the project manager must consider the whole picture in order to complete the project correctly and on schedule.

-Before the project begins, the project manager is responsible for communicating with stakeholder & clients to mutually come to an agreement, as well as identifying the resources to be used, risks, the advantages, and the work patterns well in advance.
+The project manager is responsible for communicating with stakeholders and clients to obtain a mutual agreement prior to the commencement of the project, as well as determining the resources to be employed, risks, rewards, and work patterns.

-The project manager has to balance the scope, budget, and timing of the project including reviewing each step of the project, in order to report those results to executives and update the plan if there is a change in goals, or if a risk arises.
+The project manager must balance the scope, budget, and time of the project, as well as review each step of the project, in order to report the results to executives and update the plan if goals change or risks arise.

-The next step is to know more about product owners to see what is the difference between product owner and project manager.
+The next step is to learn more about product owners to understand the differences between product owner and project manager.

 What is a product owner?

-A Product Owner is a person who has the duty of planning and prioritizing tasks for the Scrum teams.
-Product Owners are capable of the scope of work to be implemented and to be managed into achievement.
+A Product Owner is the person in control of Scrum teams’ work planning and prioritization.
+They can determine the scope of work to be implemented and manage it through to completion.

-Product Owners are also responsible for the final shape and quality of the product, so his/her work should focus on analyzing the opinions about products while staying up-to-date with the latest market trends.
+Product owners are also responsible for the final shape and quality of the product, therefore their job should center on assessing customer feedback while remaining current on market trends.

-Product Owners will always try to look at the broader picture on how to get the job done.
-They must understand the matter of the Market &Customer to draw a vision of the real pain-points of the customer and be able to describe it in simple terms .
+Product Owners will always try to look at the broader picture of how to get the job done.
+They must understand the matter of the Market & Customer to draw a vision of the real pain points of the customer and be able to describe it in simple terms.

 What does a product owner do?